velasquezIsa/PrisonersDillema/README.md

 \
 For now, below there is the description of the codes I uploaded.
 \
+\
-L100_M0_RHO1_S42 : this is the code I began with.
+L100_M0_RHO1_S42.c : this is the code I began with.
 It has a net with full density and time(NULL) as the seed.
 It was stablished a net with 10.000 spaces, all of them with agents which have their strategy decided with a 50% chance of being a cooperator (C) or a non cooperator (D).
 It can also make a image of the net in colors, with C as blue and D as red, at the beggining and at the end of the simulation, as well as print the density of cooperators in this same instants.
+\
+L100_M0_RHO(0-1).c :
+\
+repeat.sh : It's a code in bash that I use to repeat a code a "reps" number of times.
+It needs the name of the code and the folder which the outputs will go.